-Perform: Three sets of 20-30 second walks with 30-second rest between sets
+Perform: Three sets of 20 to 30-second walks with 30-second rest between sets

-Find an open lane of space in your gym or home.
+The kettlebell farmer’s walk is a great functional exercise that not only targets the muscles mentioned above but also helps improve grip strength, cardiovascular endurance, and overall stability.
+To start, find an open lane of space in your gym or home.
 Pick up a medium-weight kettlebell by the handle in each hand and begin walking.
 Keep your shoulders back and down (not hunched) and your gaze forward.
-Try not to swing the kettlebells.
+Use your core strength to stabilize the kettlebells, avoiding any swinging motion.
 Set them down gently between each set.
-As much as you may be tempted to drop them, you could damage the floor or injure your toe!
+As much as you may be tempted to drop them, you could damage the floor or injure yourself!

-Alternatives: To make this movement easier, choose dumbbells instead of kettlebells.
+Alternatives: You can also use dumbbells instead of kettlebells.

 Works: Triceps, shoulders

-Perform: Three sets of eight on each arm
+Perform: Three sets of eight reps on each arm

-It helps to use a bench or chair for this free-weight triceps exercise.
-Choose a lightweight dumbbell.
+To make the most out of this free weight arm workout, use a bench or chair and choose a lightweight dumbbell.
 Place your left hand and left knee on the bench or chair.
 Your left arm should be straight.
 Pick up the dumbbell in your right hand.
 Pull your right elbow back so that the dumbbell hovers around your ribcage.
-Keeping your body tight and still, extend your right arm behind you, using your triceps muscle to move the weight.
+Keeping your body tight and still, extend your right arm behind you at the elbow, using your triceps muscle to move the weight.
 Pause for one second with your arm extended, then slowly bend your elbow to return to the starting position.
 Switch sides between sets.

 Alternatives: To make this movement more difficult, use a small kettlebell.